global-education-monitoring-report/wide2020/README.md

 The 'cleaning' folder contains the auxiliary tables:

-- country_iso_codes_names.csv: to add the iso code3 variable
+- country_iso_codes_names.csv: adds the iso code3 variable
-- mics_dictionary.csv: to select the variables in each country dataset and to standardize the names
+- mics_dictionary.csv: selects the variables in each country dataset and standardizes the names
-- mics_changes_duration_stage.csv
+- mics_changes_duration_stage.csv: fixes duration stage values
-- mics_fix_date.csv
+- mics_fix_date.csv: transformd the dates according to the Gregorian calendar
-- mics_fix_ethnicity.csv
+- mics_fix_ethnicity.csv: standardizes the categories
-- mics_fix_region.csv
+- mics_fix_region.csv: standardizes the categories
-- mics_fix_religion.csv
+- mics_fix_religion.csv: standardizes the categories
-- mics_recode_edulevel.csv
+- mics_recode_edulevel.csv: fixes education level values
-- mics_group_eduyears.csv
+- mics_group_eduyears.csv: groups countries according to the calculation formula adopted for years of education
-- mics_rename.csv
+- mics_rename.csv: renames some variables
-- mics_setcode.csv
+- mics_setcode.csv: recodes some variables
 - dhs_fixes_ethnicity.csv
 - dhs_fix_regions.csv
 - dhs_fix_religion.csv
 - dhs_fix_year.csv

-The "Package" folder contains the master do-file (MICS_master.do) and the ado-files created.
+The "Package" folder contains the master do-file (**MICS_master.do**) and the ado-files created.
 Thus, **mics_reading.ado** is the program that reads the data and standardizes to obtain a single dataset.
 While **mics_cleaning.ado** is the program that fixs values in different variables.
 These programs use other ado-files that do specific tasks.